Lighting Equipment & Requisites Trading License in Dubai: Cost and Requirements

 Dubai South is uniquely positioned to serve this demand.
 The free zone sits adjacent to Al Maktoum International Airport and within close proximity to Jebel Ali Port, the largest port in the Middle East.
 This dual-access logistics advantage enables traders to manage import, re-export, and last-mile distribution with exceptional efficiency and lower transit times compared with mainland-based operations.

-What the Lighting Equipment & Requisites Trading Licence Covers
+What the Lighting Equipment & Requisites Trading License Covers

-It is important to understand the boundaries of the licence.
-The Trading Licence type permits wholesale and retail distribution within the free zone and supports re-export to international markets.
+It is important to understand the boundaries of the license.
+The Trading License type permits wholesale and retail distribution within the free zone and supports re-export to international markets.
 However, direct sales to UAE mainland customers require separate arrangements, such as appointing a mainland distributor or establishing a mainland entity.
-Additionally, the licence does not cover manufacturing or assembly activities; an industrial activity endorsement would be required if those operations are intended.
+Additionally, the license does not cover manufacturing or assembly activities; an industrial activity endorsement would be required if those operations are intended.

-The Lighting Equipment and Requisites Trading Licence at Dubai South serves a diverse range of business profiles.
+The Lighting Equipment and Requisites Trading License at Dubai South serves a diverse range of business profiles.
 The following types of operators are particularly well suited to this activity:

 International lighting manufacturers seeking a regional distribution hub to serve GCC and African markets without establishing multiple local entities